How to Attract and Retain Young Employees

 Shifting demographics and dynamics are changing what’s considered valuable.
 Learn how companies are differentiating in a new labor market.

-Millennial woman spending time with her dog while working on her journal
+Young employee spending time with her dog while working from home.

-Millennials and Generation Z are the largest age cohort worldwide, which is reflected in the U.S. workforce.
-Yet, a significant percentage of them are likely to quit employment for one reason or another, so it is not surprising that employers want to know how to attract and retain Millennial employees, along with Generation Z.
+Young employees are the largest age cohort worldwide, which is reflected in the U.S. workforce.
+Yet, a significant percentage of them are likely to quit employment for one reason or another, so it is not surprising that employers want to know how to retain young employees, Millennials, and Generation Z.

-This younger generation of workers has different needs and concerns that employers must address to keep them.
+This young employees have different needs and concerns that employers must address to attract and keep them.
 While differences are shared between all ages, the pandemic and other recent events have altered younger generations' values and heightened their expectations for companies to accommodate them.

-Building a comprehensive benefits strategy that meets these expectations can help employers attract and retain Generation Z employees, along with millennials.
+Building a comprehensive benefits strategy that meets these expectations can help employers attract and retain young employees.

 Millennials, born between 1981-1995, joined the workforce just as the Great Recession ravaged the economy.
 This put them financially behind previous generations, having a slower capability to generate wealth and delaying major life events.
 Thus, a growing population of people is being pushed into the sandwich generation, having caretaking responsibilities for their children and aging parents.